viriditas-org/viriditas-org.github.io/_sections/format.md

 stronger network of those who seek cross-disciplinary collaborations on the future of space exploration and that *Viriditas* will nucleate the formation of a more stable community of space-inspired biologists.

-The name *Viriditas* is inspired from a concept in Kim Stanley Robinson's *Mars Trilogy*:

-"All these conditions [on Mars] make survival for living things difficult in the extreme.
-But life is tough and adaptable, it is the green force viriditas, pushing into the universe." -*Green Mars*